Outdoor School Funding Update

 Increasingly, Oregon students are attending Outdoor School, and requests for funding from 2025 to 2027 are expected to surpass the 4% allocation intended by voters.

-Encourage your legislator to find more detailed information here: https://oregonstate.app.box.com/s/ekxkchq8qpa8q108vy92fcqdodynpjjd
+Find more detailed information here: https://oregonstate.app.box.com/s/ekxkchq8qpa8q108vy92fcqdodynpjjd

 This cut is already having a very real impact on Oregon students and the many adults working together to make Outdoor School happen for the kids.
 Together, with respectful yet assertive facts, we can correct this mistake.
 Thank you for helping to make Outdoor School possible for the kids!